Snakes can hear you scream, new research reveals

 Do snakes move toward or away from sound?

-Most of the snakes exhibited very different types of behaviours in sound trials compared to the control.
+Most of the snakes exhibited very different types of behaviors in sound trials compared to the control.

-In contrast, three other genera – Acanthophis (death adders), Oxyuranus (taipans) and Pseudonaja (brown snakes) – were more likely to move away from sound, signalling potential avoidance behaviour.
+In contrast, three other genera – Acanthophis (death adders), Oxyuranus (taipans) and Pseudonaja (brown snakes) – were more likely to move away from sound, signaling potential avoidance behavior.

 Death adders are ambush predators.
 They wait for their prey to come to them using the lure on their tail (which they wiggle to look like a worm), and they can’t travel quickly.
 So it makes sense they trended away from the sound.
 For them, survival means avoiding being trodden on by large vertebrates such as kangaroos, wombats or humans.